pusher/feeds-client-js/README.md

 Given a feed object such as `yourFeed` above, use `yourFeed.subscribe` to receive new items published to `yourFeed`.
-A subscription can be resumed from some previously seen item by providing a `lastEventId`, or can be initiated with a fixed number of previously seen items by providing the `previousItems` option.
+A subscription can be resumed from some previously seen item by providing a `lastItemId`, or can be initiated with a fixed number of previously seen items by providing the `previousItems` option.
 [Private feeds](http://docs.pusher.com/feeds/concepts/private-feeds) require `"READ"`